billigitt/UnderreportedAndTemporallyAggregated/README.md

 Our project is broken down into 3 main sections (with main message in brackets):

 # 1. Simple single study and large study (fixing true incidence) to show inference works (lower errors than Naive EE, correct coverage, robust for $M=10^5$)
+# 2. Real world data set demonstrating that our method is a faster, more practical way of achieving desired inference.
-# 2. Same large study  but stratified by $\rho$ (improving reporting leads to greater confidence in $R_t$ inference wrt credible intervals and mean error)
+# 3. Same large study  but stratified by $\rho$ (improving reporting leads to greater confidence in $R_t$ inference wrt credible intervals and mean error)
-# 3. Real world data-set from an Ebola outbreak (in general, assuming higher $\rho$ leads to wider credible intervals)
+# 4. Real world data-set from an Ebola outbreak (showing that higher $\rho$ leads to narrower credible intervals but with RWD)

 Key concept: Coefficient of variation, $CV = \sigma/\mu$.